Skip to content

 Your personal information is retained by us on our website’s content management system.
 Our data retention periods vary depending on the nature and context of the personal information that we have in our care and are calculated taking into account the following factors:

-• legal obligations to which we are subject.
+• legal obligations to which we are subject, eg under tax or accounting law; and

 Who do we share your information with?